 Most coursework is to be submitted via Turnitin on the college Moodle platform.
+Each time you make a coursework submission via Moodle, you must copy and paste the relevant coursework coversheet into the first page of your work and complete the required details.
+Do not forget to include your Candidate number.
 Submission deadlines and links to upload work will be provided in good time before deadlines.
 Some courses requiring large file uploads will be submitted via alternative arrangement (e.g. Dropboxes).
 Please contact your individual course convenor for specific information on course submissions.
-Coursework deadlines are usually due in the middle or end of each term, but staggered over several days.
+Coursework deadlines are usually scheduled at the middle or end of term, or start of a subsequent term, and often staggered over several days.
 Summative course deadlines will be published at the start of the academic year.
 In addition to summative work, you are expected to complete formative submissions - as per arrangement with individual course tutors.

-7.3 Marking of over-length work
+7.3 Penalties for over-length work

-Work which is longer than the stipulated length in the assessment brief will be marked in line with Section 13, paragraph (6) of the College's Postgraduate Taught Regulations:
+Work which is longer than the stipulated length in the assessment brief will be penalised in line with Section 13, paragraph (6) of the University's Postgraduate Taught Regulations: